 ⭑⭑⭑ State Cards ⭑⭑⭑

-- We remove the reference card from the deck.
+- Remove the reference card from the deck.

-- I deal a stack of 28-cards to each of us.
+- I'll deal a stack of 28-cards to each of us.

 - Now you lay five cards from the top of your stack face-down, sight unseen on the table.
 I turn over one, and you turn over one.
 The player who turns over the higher card (as determined by the number of electoral votes) can take that card and any other or the lower card and the two face-down cards.
 The other player gets the rest.

-- But if the cards are the same value, I turn over a third card to break the tie.
+- What if we turn over cards of equal value?
+Since I went first, I turn over a third card to break the tie.
 If the three exposed cards are the same value, I get those cards, and you take the rest.
-If the third card is higher than the other two, I get that card and any other, and you take the remaining three.
+If the third card is higher than the other two, I get that card and one of the face-down cards, and you take the remaining three.
 If the third exposed card is lower value, I take that one and the two unexposed cards.
-And you take the remaining two cards.
+You take the remaining two cards.

 - In the 11th and 12th hands we each have three cards remaining.
-Please see the rules below for instructions.
+Expanded rules follow the "Wild Cards" explanations.

 - A player who reveals a wild card must play by that card's rules.
 Rules are printed on the reference card.